Marine Weather Services

 East of the beach we found a river, the entrance was bubbling with fish most of which were big mullet.
 There’s something mysterious as you delve into the depths of these little off shoots.
 The trees envelop the water’s edge making it impossible to see what lies around the corner.
 A wonderful indulgence of sailing is when you’re out enjoying the beauty and the abundance of nature it’s free...

-Wetlands & Lost Towns
+Wetlands and Lost Towns

 An early morning departure ensured a good run through Bowen Strait and we were putting down anchor at Black Point by early afternoon.
 Port Essendon is a vast picturesque inlet.
 The ranger station at Point Black was our first stop being the Garig (local language name) Gunak (land) Barlu (deepwater) National Park we notified the rangers.
 The park covers some 4,500 sq km which includes the entire Coburg Peninsula and marine areas.
 It home to Dugongs and 6 different types of marine turtle.
 We spotted a manta ray feeding on top of the water, dolphins and on entering a huge flock of Christmas Frigate birds.
 These huge birds have immense angled wings that span over 2 meters it was an awesome sight to see so many of them feeding on the ocean.